The Godfather Part II: Michael

-In Washington, D.C., a Senate committee on organized crime is investigating the Corleone family, but Geary staunchly defends them.
-Pentangeli agrees to testify against Michael, who he believes had betrayed him to the Rosatos, and is placed under witness protection.
-On returning to Nevada, Fredo tells Michael that he did not know that Roth had intended to kill him, but that he resents being regarded as stupid by the family and feels that he should have taken over the family after their father's death.
-Michael disowns Fredo, but gives orders that he is not to be harmed while their mother is alive.
-Michael sends for Pentangeli's brother from Sicily, and Pentangeli, after seeing his brother in the hearing room, retracts his previous statement indicting Michael in organized crime; the hearing dissolves in an uproar.
-Kay reveals to Michael that she actually had an abortion, not a miscarriage, and that she intends to leave him and take their children.
-Outraged, Michael strikes Kay, banishes her from the family, and takes sole custody of the children.
+Roth uses his connections to arrange for a special senate committee to ruin Michael’s reputation.
+Pentangeli agrees to testify against the family and is placed under witness protection.
+On returning to Nevada, Fredo tells Michael that he did not realize Roth was planning an assassination, then lashes out over being excluded from the family business.
+Michael disowns Fredo but orders that he should not be harmed while their mother Carmela is alive.
+Michael attends the committee hearing with Hagen and Pentangeli's brother Vincenzo.
+Humiliated, Pentangeli retracts his testimony, and the hearing dissolves in an uproar.
+Kay tells Michael that she had an abortion and intends to leave him and take their children.
+Michael strikes her in rage and banishes her.